-There are 3 main benefits to the internationalisation strategy.
+There are 3 main benefits to the internationalization strategy.

 - We touched on this above, but you get to make more sales by going into a new region.
 Since many people only buy local, finding international shipping rates prohibitively expensive, having a local store opens you up to a whole new market of people who can buy from you.
 You can start making serious progress just through the exposure to so many new people.